loveencounterflow/cjk-input-methods/README.md

 > The flagship product of Ideographix was the IPX, a computerized phototypesetting system that would change
 > Chinese printing forever.
 >
-> The Ideographix IPXCOURTESY OF THE THOMAS S. MULLANEY EAST ASIAN INFORMATION TECHNOLOGY HISTORY
-> COLLECTION, STANFORD UNIVERSITY
->
 > ![](IPX/Mullaney_IPX_Ideographix-final.jpg)
 > *The Ideographix IPX*
+>
+> COURTESY OF THE THOMAS S. MULLANEY EAST ASIAN INFORMATION TECHNOLOGY HISTORY COLLECTION, STANFORD
+> UNIVERSITY
 >
 > For roughly the first seven years of its existence, “Iron Eagle”—now renamed IPX—was limited to use by the
 > Taiwanese and American militaries.
 Two of Yeh’s first major non-military clients were Taiwan’s